 Eight AI model families.
 Wildly different strengths.
 The wrong pick costs you time, money, or both.

 The AI model landscape in 2026 moved fast.
-OpenAI shipped GPT-5.4.
-Anthropic launched Claude Opus 4.6.
-Google pushed Gemini to 3.1 Pro.
-DeepSeek undercut everyone on price.
+OpenAI shipped GPT-5.5.
+Anthropic launched Claude Opus 4.8, then its most capable model yet, Fable 5.
+Google expanded the Gemini 3 family.
+DeepSeek shipped V4 and undercut everyone on price.

 Choosing the right LLM now requires matching your task to a model's specific strengths.
 This guide covers every major AI model available right now.
 You get verified pricing, benchmark data, and prompting strategies for each.